pi-top/pt-web-vnc/README.rst

 	$ pt-web-vnc start --display-id 100 --height 500 --width 1000 --background-colour red
 	# Get the URL to connect
-	$ pt-web-vnc start --display-id 100
+	$ pt-web-vnc url --display-id 100
 	http://pi-top.local:61100/vnc.html?autoconnect=true
 	$ pt-web-vnc stop --display-id 100

 Run an application in a virtual display and share its window
 ------------------------------------------------------------

-By using the `--run` argument to start an application and providing its window title via `--window-title` it's possible to share a particular window.
+By using the :code:`--run` argument to start an application and providing its window title via :code:`--window-title` it's possible to share a particular window.

 .. code-block:: bash